openimsdk/open-im-server/CONTRIBUTING.md

 ## What we expect of you

-We hope that anyone can join Open-IM-Server , even if you are a student, writer, translator
+We hope that anyone can join OpenIM , even if you are a student, writer, translator

 Please meet the minimum version of the Go language published in [go.mod](./go.mod).
 If you want to manage the Go language version, we provide tools to install [gvm](https://github.com/moovweb/gvm) in our [Makefile](./Makefile)

-You'd better use Linux as the development environment, Linux with [Makefile](./Makefile) can help you quickly build and test Open-IM-Server project.
+You'd better use Linux as the development environment, Linux with [Makefile](./Makefile) can help you quickly build and test OpenIM project.

-If you are familiar with [Makefile](./Makefile) , you can easily see the clever design of the Open-IM-Server Makefile.
+If you are familiar with [Makefile](./Makefile) , you can easily see the clever design of the OpenIM Makefile.
 Storing the necessary tools such as golangci in the `/tools` directory can avoid some tool version issues.

 The [Makefile](./Makefile) is for every developer, even if you don't know how to use the Makefile tool, don't worry, we provide two great commands to get you up to speed with the Makefile architecture, `make help` and `make help-all`, it can reduce problems of the developing environment.